gradCSwomen-utah/gradCSwomen-utah.github.io/index.md

 title: "Home"
 ---

-Welcome to **Grad-CS Women**, an inclusive community dedicated to empowering female graduate students in computer science at the University of Utah.
+Welcome to **Grad-CS Women**, an inclusive community dedicated to empowering female computer science graduate students at the University of Utah.
 As a student-led organization, we are committed to creating a supportive environment where women can thrive academically, professionally, and personally.

 Our *mission* is to foster a sense of belonging and provide female computer science students with valuable resources, networking opportunities, and mentorship.
 We believe in the power of collaboration and aim to build a strong network of women who inspire and uplift each other.